Feyerabend/ABC80/README.md

   - IBM PCjr
 ...

-A year after the three amigos: Commodore PET, Apple II and TRS-80 were released, ABC80 had some of the same flavour.
+A year after the three amigos (triad): Commodore PET, Apple II and TRS-80 were released, ABC80 had some kind of the same flavour to it.
 These were machines that took the step to a compact all-in-one computer for the expanding hobby/home computer market.
-Previously there were mainly boards you could solder yourself, add cards, peripherals, screens etc. that requires much more skill than plugging in a power cable.
+Previously there were mainly boards sold you could solder on the components yourself, add cards, peripherals, tape recorders, printers, disc units, screens etc. that required much more skill than plugging in a power cable.
 The machines had BASIC in ROM.
 When started there were instantly response from a prompt, ready for programming.
-Quite a difference from just a few years before.
+Quite a difference from just a few years ago.

 Another observation is that the field of both innovation and diversity is widespread during these years.
 Each system had its own dependencies, its own configuration, its own programming language.
-Yes, there were standards and de facto standards such as Centronics parallel port, some wiring of RS-232, IBM 8" inch floppy disc, CP/M or even the older S-100 bus.
+Yes, there were standards and de facto standards such as Centronics parallel port, some wiring of RS-232, the IBM 8" floppy disc, CP/M or even the older S-100 bus.
 But they did not kill the other systems.
 Rather, they cooperated.
 But poorly.
+Maybe too poor were the connections.
-Maybe too much.
-But that was to change.
-With such climbing diversity, standards were needed even more.
+But that was about to change.
+With such climbing staggering diversity, the equilibrium of standards were needed even more.

 IBM PC was introduced in 1983 in Sweden, two years after the introduction in the USA.
-But the homebrew computer ABC80 and its successor ABC800, had strong sales in the late 70s until the mid-80s in Sweden, when it was gradually replaced by foremost IBM PC and its clones.
+But the nationally homebrew computer ABC80 and its successor [ABC800](https://en.wikipedia.org/wiki/ABC_800), had strong sales in the late 70s until the mid-80s inside of Sweden, when it was gradually replaced by foremost IBM PC and its clones.
 But even the success of the PC was not immediate.
 The IBM PC XT, later AT, as well as Microsoft DOS made it harder to keep the competition at a profitable level.
 The constant increased flow of new hardware